bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Mostly Cloudy
+- Drizzle
 - 84% humidity
-- 17 mph wind
+- 14 mph wind
-- 85% cloud cover
+- 75% cloud cover
 - 50 AQI 🟩
-- 1.67 inches of snow and 0.13 inches of rain expected in the next 48 hours
+- 1.6 inches of snow and 0.14 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>